Educational-Technology-Lab-NKUA/SorBET-EXT/README.md

 You can find the Beta Edition here: http://etl.ppp.uoa.gr/sorbet/

-The extended version includes new features such as:
+The extended version, which was developed under the ExtenDT2 EU Project, includes new features such as:

 🖐️ Embodied Interaction using hand-tracking (via webcam)